IQ EQ FUND MANAGEMENT IRELAND Ltd Has $493,000 Position in Adobe Inc. (NASDAQ:ADBE)

 IQ EQ FUND MANAGEMENT IRELAND Ltd reduced its holdings in Adobe Inc. (NASDAQ:ADBE – Get Rating) by 3.2% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 1,791 shares of the software company’s stock after selling 60 shares during the quarter.
 IQ EQ FUND MANAGEMENT IRELAND Ltd’s holdings in Adobe were worth $493,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Several other hedge funds and other institutional investors also recently made changes to their positions in the business.
 Massachusetts Financial Services Co.
-MA lifted its stake in shares of Adobe by 7.3% in the second quarter.
+MA grew its position in shares of Adobe by 7.3% in the second quarter.
 Massachusetts Financial Services Co.
-MA now owns 6,424,266 shares of the software company’s stock valued at $2,351,667,000 after buying an additional 435,380 shares during the period.
-Invesco Ltd. lifted its stake in shares of Adobe by 2.4% in the first quarter.
-Invesco Ltd. now owns 3,699,643 shares of the software company’s stock valued at $1,685,629,000 after buying an additional 87,998 shares during the period.
+MA now owns 6,424,266 shares of the software company’s stock valued at $2,351,667,000 after purchasing an additional 435,380 shares during the last quarter.
+Invesco Ltd. grew its position in shares of Adobe by 2.4% in the first quarter.
+Invesco Ltd. now owns 3,699,643 shares of the software company’s stock valued at $1,685,629,000 after purchasing an additional 87,998 shares during the last quarter.
 Legal & General Group Plc lifted its stake in shares of Adobe by 0.6% in the second quarter.
 Legal & General Group Plc now owns 3,625,238 shares of the software company’s stock valued at $1,327,056,000 after buying an additional 22,791 shares during the period.
 Capital International Investors lifted its stake in shares of Adobe by 0.7% in the first quarter.
 Capital International Investors now owns 3,280,891 shares of the software company’s stock valued at $1,494,965,000 after buying an additional 21,338 shares during the period.
 Finally, Amundi lifted its stake in shares of Adobe by 22.4% in the second quarter.
 Amundi now owns 2,963,024 shares of the software company’s stock valued at $1,104,541,000 after buying an additional 542,902 shares during the period.
 79.36% of the stock is owned by institutional investors and hedge funds.

 Adobe Stock Performance